Thrombotic Thrombocytopenic Purpura (TTP)

 In patients whose TTP is refractory to plasma exchange, using cryopoor plasma (or cryosupernatant) has sometimes led to a response.
 This is fresh frozen plasma that has had the cryoprecipitate removed and is thus depleted of high-molecular-weight von Willebrand multimers, which have a pathogenic role in TTP.
 However, a meta-analysis of three trials that compared plasma exchange using cryosupernatant plasma with plasma exchange using fresh frozen plasma showed no difference between the two.[38]

-Increasing evidence supports the use of the anti-CD20 monoclonal antibody rituximab in cases of TTP refractory to plasma exchange, with resolution of acute disease and prolonged remission.[10, 21, 22, 23] British guidelines recommend offering rituximab to patients with refractory or relapsing immune-mediated TTP, and considering rituximab as part of first-line therapy, along with plasma exchange and steroids, in acute idiopathic TTP with neurological/cardiac pathology, as those cases are associated with high mortality.[15]
+Increasing evidence supports the use of the anti-CD20 monoclonal antibody rituximab in cases of immune TTP refractory to plasma exchange, with resolution of acute disease and prolonged remission.[11, 30, 22, 41, 42, 43, 44] Rituximab may also be considered as part of first-line therapy, along with plasma exchange and steroids, in acute immune TTP.[11, 30] A study by Scully et al found that weekly rituximab given within 3 days of acute admission for TTP was safe and effective, with reduced stay and relapse.[44]

 Patriquin et al reported successful use of the proteasome inhibitor bortezomib in patients with TTP refractory to intensive therapy.
 Five of the six patients in this study achieved complete remission with bortezomib; one died of cardiac arrest due to underlying disease.
 No treatment-related adverse events were observed.[46]